What is kyphoplasty and who can benefit from it?

 How long does Kyphoplasty procedure take?

-Kypthoplasty takes about 1 hour per vertebrae involved.
-This may be done as a same day admission or an overnight stay may be recommended.
+Kypthoplasty takes approximately 20-30 minutes per vertebra involved.
+This procedure is typically done in the office.
 This will depend on the length of the procedure and the patient’s own medical history.

 Our highly-qualified orthopedics doctors perform Kyphoplasty procedure in Boca Raton and Boynton Beach.
 We are dedicated to improving the quality of life of the people we serve and we do this by making orthopedic care as convenient as possible.